REST API

 Security

-The API uses JSON Web Tokens for authentication and authorization (see “Frequently Asked Questions” section for token generation instructions).
+The API uses JSON Web Tokens for authentication and authorization.
 Additionally, it uses Content Security Policies to prevent unauthorized access by malicious software on client machines.